What is Intrastat?

-In addition, those who trade in the EU above either of the Intrastat exemption thresholds must also complete monthly Supplementary Declarations (SDs).
-The annual thresholds are £1.5 million for arrivals and £250,000 for dispatches.
+Businesses who trade in the EU out of Northern Ireland above either of the Intrastat exemption thresholds must also complete monthly Supplementary Declarations (SDs).
+The annual thresholds are £500,000 million for arrivals and £250,000 for dispatches.

 Larger businesses that trade above the Intrastat delivery terms threshold of £24 million must also specify delivery terms information on their SDs.

-Intrastat should not be confused with EC Sales lists which are used to collect information on all sales from UK VAT registered traders to VAT registered traders in other EU Member States.
+Intrastat should not be confused with EC Sales lists, which were used to collect information on all sales from UK VAT registered traders to VAT registered traders in other EU Member States.

 Intrastat reporting in Brightpearl

-An intrastat report can be built in Brightpearl using custom fields, configurable columns and a preset view on the sales detail report.
-This will provide all the data you need to complete your intrastat.
+An Intrastat report can be built in Brightpearl using custom fields, configurable columns and a preset view on the sales detail report.
+Doing so will provide all the data you need to complete your Intrastat.

 - Create a custom field on your products for "Commodity code".